 - Jack to Mame no Ki: Anime version of the story from the late '70s.

 - Puss in Boots: The Shrek Spin-Off has Puss involved in a plot to get the magic beans and use them to get the goose that lays gold eggs.

 - Although not a true adaptation, this Jack is a supporting character and love interest in Rapunzel's Revenge.

 - Alluded to in the Green Bean Casserole episode of Good Eats.
 The Giant is upset with Alton, but is appeased by Alton's casserole.
 Apparently, the Giant is also something of a Henpecked Husband.

 - The 2013 film Jack the Giant Slayer.

 - The original Harvest Moon game had a part where you could grow a giant beanstalk.
-This led to fan's calling the protagonist, and almost every other male protagonist, "Jack" despite the fact his name is "Pete".
+This led to fans calling the protagonist, and almost every other male protagonist, "Jack" — despite the fact that his Canon Name is "Pete".

 - Fragments of the tale appear in Once Upon a Time, where Prince Charming and a gender-bent Jack climb the beanstalk in order to rob the giants and kill them all and the last surviving giant is a human-enthusiast.
 The Beanstalk still stands in the middle of the enchanted forest long after the events of the tale have passed.

 - The Doctor Who Expanded Universe book Time Lord Fairy Tales retells this as "Jack and the Wormhole", in which Jack is more of a straight-up hero as the story is also a Twice Told Tale retelling of the Fourth Doctor serial "The Horns of Nimon".